|

 up call from construction trucks roaring up and down the street below

 our window.
-We did our best to pack up and work through the grogginess
+We did our best to pack up and work through the

-mountains for 20 kilometers or so and then made our way down to the
+drove through the mountains for 20 kilometers or so and then made our

-Bekaa Valley, a vast flat, green space between two massive snow crested
+way down to the Bekaa Valley, a vast flat, green space between two

-describe the enormity of everything, and I am sure the pictures won’t do
+appropriate adjective to describe the enormity of everything, and I am

-it justice.
-Anyone who has been to the Grand Canyon will understand.
+sure the pictures won’t do it justice.
+Anyone who has been to the Grand

-Once in the city of Baalbeck, we were routed up through the shopping
+Canyon will understand.
+Once in the city of Baalbeck, we were

-district around some supposed road work, though we could not see any
+routed up through the shopping district around some supposed road work,

-work being performed and suspected that this was a way to get tourists
+though we could not see any work being performed and suspected that this

-to buy things.
-The traffic was horrible and the streets dangerously
+was a way to get tourists to buy things.
+The traffic was horrible and

-crowded and narrow, but it was all worth it once we reached the ruins.
+the streets dangerously crowded and narrow, but it was all worth it once

 Baalbeck is the home